“I was keen to go on a clinical trial. I wanted to try new cancer treatments and hopefully help future generations.”

 It is a randomised trial.
 The people taking part are put into treatment groups by a computer.
 Neither you nor your doctor will be able to decide which group you are in.
 And neither of you will know which group you are in.
 This is called a double blind trial.

-People who joined the 1st part were put into 1 of 2 groups
+People who joined part1 were put into 1 of 2 groups

 - AZD5363 capsules

 People joining the 2nd part will be put into 1 of 2 groups.

 - A lower dose of AZD5363 than the dose tested in the 1st part of the trial

 People in part 1 had AZD5363 or the dummy drug as capsules, people in part 2 will have AZD5363 as tablets.